eclipse/omr/README.md

 featured languages to enrich the options available to programmers.

-All OMR project materials are made available under the Eclipse Public License V1.0 and the Apache 2.0 license.
+All Eclipse OMR project materials are made available under the Eclipse Public License V1.0 and the Apache 2.0 license.
 You can choose which license you wish to follow.
 Please see our LICENSE file for more details.

-The initial set of components in the OMR project include:
+The initial set of components in the Eclipse OMR project include:
 * port: platform porting library
 * thread: a cross platform pthread-like threading library
 * util: general utilities useful for building cross platform runtimes